 A doctor will examine you if a brain tumour is suspected from the symptoms.
 This will include checking on the functions of the brain and nerves (movements, reflexes, vision, etc).

-An MRI scan or CT scan of the head is the common test done to confirm or rule out the presence of a brain tumour.
-See separate leaflets called MRI Scan and CT Scan for more details.
+A magnetic resonance imaging (MRI) scan or computerised tomography (CT) scan of the head is the common test done to confirm or rule out the presence of a brain tumour.
+See the separate leaflets called MRI Scan and CT Scan for more details.
 If a tumour is identified, further more detailed scans and tests may be done.
 For example, a PET scan or a cerebral angiogram are sometimes done to obtain more information about the tumour.

 A small tissue sample (a biopsy) may be needed to be sure of the type of tumour.
 The sample is then examined under the microscope to look for abnormal cells.
 To obtain a biopsy from a brain tumour you need to have a small operation, usually done under anaesthetic.
 A small hole is bored in the skull to allow a fine needle through to obtain a small sample of tissue.
 By examining the cells obtained by the biopsy, the exact type of tumour can be identified.
 If it is cancerous (malignant), the tumour grade can be determined (see above).